 Upon leaving Pacific, Preston combined stints as an art director and director, with freelance cartooning and photography.
-She worked closely with cinematographer 'Waka' Attewell on award-winning documentary short All the Way up There, which chronicled the struggle of quadriplegic Bruce Burgess to climb Mt Ruapehu.
-When Preston's film played in Kiwi cinemas alongside movie Middle Age Spread (which she worked on as production designer), theatre managers complained that viewers were feeling too emotional to go get snacks during intermission.
+She worked closely with cinematographer 'Waka' Attewell on award-winning documentary short All the Way up There, which chronicled the struggle of quadriplegic Bruce Burgess to climb Mount Ruapehu.
+When Preston's film played in Kiwi cinemas alongside movie Middle Age Spread (which she incidentally worked on as production designer), theatre managers complained that viewers were feeling too emotional to go get snacks during intermission.

 Worried at the direction new right economics were taking New Zealand, Preston then decided to make Learning Fast (1980) which documents life and looming unemployment for a group of teenagers.
 Three years later she directed Making Utu, a behind the scenes chronicle of Geoff Murphy's epic Māori western.